flyin01/nnfs/README.md

 # nnfs
-Building neural networks from scratch nnfs.io.
+Building neural networks from scratch by way of nnfs.io.

 #### terminology ####
 Layers of neurons.